Updated: April 6th, 2021

 - No training functions (as with Yamaha and Roland kits)

 Another one of Alesis’ electronic drums, and this time we’re leaving the beginner section and the confines of the practice room.
-From my experience, the Alesis Forge will also satisfy more advanced drummers on the stage, because…
+From my experience, the Alesis Command Mesh will also satisfy more advanced drummers on the stage, because…

-- …with its chrome rack and the more elaborate module, the Alesis Forge looks very professional.
+- …with its chrome rack and the more elaborate module, the Alesis Command Mesh looks very professional.
 And studies have shown that your audiences will judge your more by your appearance (including gear) than by your skills.

 - The Forge comes with a library of 600 (!) sounds.
 And with 50 preset kits and 20 empty slots for you to fill, there is also more than enough room to make use of all the sounds.
 Taken together, this would allow you to change your sound multiple times during each song of a live performance.
 I’ve never done this, but perhaps you aspire to be the next Joe Clegg (Ellie Goulding’s drummer):

-So the Alesis Forge is my best electronic drum set for under $500!
+So the Alesis Command Mesh is my ex-best electronic drum set for under $500!